StudentEng2016/CENG315.Project2/README.md

 I plan on connecting FarmBot’s app with raspberry pi, so that users can be able to send data to it.

+**Concluding remarks**

+This proposal presents a plan for providing an IoT solution for FarmBot This is an opportunity to integrate the knowledge and skills developed in our program to create a collaborative IoT capstone project demonstrating my ability to learn how to support projects.
+I request approval of this project.

 **References**